nick-roberson/fastapi-gen/README.md

     </a>
 </p>

+**NOTE:**
-**NOTE:** This project is still in active development and is not yet intended for production use.
+- This project is still in active development and is not yet intended for production use.
 However, it does work well for general cases as well as for POCs.
+- The templates for services that get set up are solid, but the generated code is not yet perfect.
+There are still some issues that need to be fixed.

 # Table of Contents